DataDog/documentation/content/en/database_monitoring/recommendations/index.md

 {{% tab "SQLServer" %}}

 Missing Index
 : The query's execution plan performs expensive sequential scans.
-When detected, Datadog recommendations using an index to expedite the query.
+When detected, Datadog recommends using an index to expedite the query.

 High Impact Blocker
 : The query is causing a significant amount of waiting time for blocked queries.

 High Row Count
-: The query returns a large number of rows in their result set.
+: The query returns a large number of rows in its result set.

 Low Disk Space
 : The database instance is running low on disk space.